tidusia/prettier-config/README.md

 The `format` command will format all files (not git-ignored) in your project that have the matching extension.

 The `format:check` do not change files but check that all files are formatted properly.
 Something you can use in a pre-commit / CI for example.

+## Optional : set up your IDE

+For example, in Webstorm, open "Preferences" -> "Languages & Frameworks" -> "JavaScript" -> "Prettier" (you need the Prettier plugin).

+Choose your preferred prettier package (from node_module VS globally installed for example).
+Update the "Run for files:" glob pattern to match the pattern you specified in the `prettier` script in your `package.json` (from the section above).